cunarist/transle/README.md

 # Environment Variables

+Before you proceed, you need to prepare files for environment variables.

-Before you proceed, manually create `.env` file by copying `.env.template` file. `.env` file is not version-controlled.
+1. Create `./.env` file by copying `./.env.template` file.

-Normally, you would need to set up your IDE and compilers to load environment variables that are needed.
-However, Cunarist App Template provides convenient scripts to deal with environment variables written in `.env` file.
-The reason why `.env` file is not included in Cunarist App Template by default is because proper values of environment variables might differ between developing environments.
+1. Create `./native/.cargo/config.toml` file by copying `./native/.cargo/config.toml.template`.

+Files for environment variables are not version-controlled.
+You might be wondering why there are multiple files for managing environment variables.
+It's basically because this template combines multiple programming languages.

+- File `./.env` includes environment variables for Dart.
+You might need them to control user interface during development.
+- File `./native/.cargo/config.toml` includes environment variables loaded in Rust.
+You might need them to locate external C++ library paths through environment variables for compilation.

-`.env` file is only used in production and not included in the final release.
+You can change values of environment variables inside these files during development to suit your needs.
+Environment variable files are only used in production and not included in the final release.

 # Command Line Scripts